Modern Sloping Garden with Feature Koi Pond

 How did we achieve all of that?

 To address the low maintenance element of the brief, we specified artificial grass for the lawn areas.
-Our planting plans included some Trachycarpus fortunei palms, Hellebores, Dickonia antarctica tree ferns, Fatsia, Choisya, Agapanthus and Astrantia.
+Our planting plans included some Trachycarpus fortunei palms, Hellebores, Dicksonia antarctica tree ferns, Fatsia, Choisya, Agapanthus and Astrantia.

 The Koi pond was designed to be a solid concrete block construction, with Stonemarket Haus walling to finish.
 The construction of the pond, tank and viewing window was undertaken in consultation with the landscaping team, White Cottage Landscapes, and a specialist Koi pond expert.